fuchena/Chest_X-ray_image_Disease_Classifier/README.md

 The goal of this AI solution is to detect in real time diseases from chest x-ray images using deep learning algorithms that leverage convolutional neural network to build a model used in predictions.
 I developed a UI that allows a chest x-ray digital image to be uploaded and classified in real-time into any of the 13 different disease categories.
-It display this information in the form of a bar-chart with probablity in terms of percentage of disease categories.
+It display this information in the form of a bar-chart with probablity in terms of percentage of each disease category.

 **Classes of Diseases**